 High fixed cost businesses are highly dependent on high volume sales to make profits (e.g., airline industry).
 For example, if you have an airline with high fixed costs and low consumer demand, you will likely suffer losses.
 On the other hand, low fixed costs comes with low risk of volatile consumer demand but also comes with limited growth opportunities and a risk of significant cost increases with sudden increase in demand.
 Additionally, lower fixed costs are an incentive for competitiors to enter the market more easily (low barriers to entry).
 Thus, keeping these consequences in mind is important while solving a case that involves businesses with extremely high/low fixed/variable costs.

 The concept of fixed and variable costs can be deployed in various case settings

 In a case interview scenario, assume your client in the case would like to build a new production facility which has high fixed costs and therefore needs a high utilization in order to be profitable.
-Knowing that the utilization is primarily driven by demand, you are asked to figure out if this is a good idea?
-You can analyze the case as the following discussed section.
+Knowing that the utilization is primarily driven by demand, you are asked to figure out if this is a good idea.
+You can analyze the case as discussed in the following section.

 Logically, you know that if a competitor also builds a new plant, the demand for your client's products will decrease.
 Therefore, given the facts, you will need to structure and then analyze the market, the competitors and the cost structure using the concept of fixed and variable costs.
 In a case interview, business situations that could include such considerations are cases related to Pricing, Market Entry or, Growth Strategy.